pikvm/ustreamer/tools/ssl/README.md

     1. Stand buy, certbot asks some basic questions, such as email, domain, agree to terms, etc.
     1. `bash ssl-config.sh`
 1. Test your URL!

+## Down the Road
+Two important points to keep in mind for the future:
+1. Dynamic IP - Most routers do not have a static IP address on the WAN side.
+So, if you reboot your router or if your internet provider gives you a new IP, you'll have to update the DNS entry.
+    1. Many routers have some sort of dynamic DNS feature.
+This would automatically update the DNS entry for you.
+That functionality is outside the scope of this document.
+1. SSL Renewals - certbot automatically creates a task to renew the SSL cert before it expires.
+Assuming the Pi is running all the time, this shouldn't be an issue.

 ## Enjoy!